return to Natural Dog Health Remedies

 5. Dry kibble

-However, it is understandable that not every dog parent has the time (and the inclination) to prepare home-made food for their dogs every day.
-Don't feel bad if you cannot cook for your dog - it's OK!
-There are other choices.
 For example, if you feed your dog dry kibble, you can still add fresher foods such as fresh or frozen raw food and bones, or fresh cooked meat, healthy table scraps, freeze-dried or dehydrated foods, and even canned food to enhance the quality of the overall diet.

 Variety

-Another important point to remember is "variety".
-Just as we eat a variety of foods every day, so should our pets.
 A more diverse diet is far more likely to provide complete nutrition than a "formulated" diet fed over and over again.
 Not only will our pets get tired of the food, but also, more importantly, eating the same food repeatedly over long periods of time can contribute to the development of food sensitivities and allergies.

 It is important therefore to add different varieties to your dog's foods regularly.

-Main Ingredients in Natural Diets for Dogs
+Main Ingredients In Natural Diets For Dogs

 Sources of Protein